beamer-bridge/beamer/docs/source/whitepaper.rst

     Bob ->> Rollup A: counter-challenges
     end
-    Charles ->> Rollup A: challenges Bob's claim note over Rollup A: Charles will win if we \nwait for end of challenge
+    Charles ->> Rollup A: challenges Bob's claim note over Rollup A: Charles will win if we<br>wait for end of challenge

     Bob ->> L1: triggers L1 resolution
     L1 ->> Rollup A: sends fill proof